 Instead, it’s the customer service and malfunctioning machine repair process that are unsatisfying.
 With a two-year warranty, though, you’ll likely be able to catch and correct any weird system bugs before things get too out of hand.

 Breville Barista Touch BES880BSS Espresso Machine

-There’s only one word to describe this machine: luxurious.
-It beautifully blends the tropes of super-automatic machinery with the expansive brewing flexibility that’s usually only available with a semi-automatic machine.
+Only one word can accurately describe this Breville Barista Touch: luxurious.
+The espresso brewer beautifully blends the tropes of super-automatic machinery with the expansive flexibility usually available only with semi-automatic espresso machines.

-Our only complaint is that this machine doesn’t have auto-tamping like the more expensive Breville Oracle.
-But honestly, everything else is hardly short of breathtaking, especially for a super-automatic.
+Unfortunately, this machine doesn’t have an auto coffee tamper as the more expensive Breville Oracle does, but everything else is hardly short of breathtaking, especially for a super-automatic brewer.

-That said, we believe that the Breville machines slightly edge out the Gaggia options.
-It’s pretty clear that Breville considers every bit of feedback from their customers, and that dedication shows in the details of their machines.
+That said, we at Roasty think Breville’s machines slightly edge out Gaggia’s offerings.
+It’s pretty clear that Breville considers every bit of feedback from their customers and that dedication shows in the details of their machines.